 In Defect type, you can choose between 3 types of correction:

-This is actually the type of blur.
-The first corrects the lack of focus, the second deals with motion blur while the third corrects the artificial Gaussian blur created by software.
+This is actually the blur type.
+The first corrects lack of focus, the second addresses motion blur while the third will correct artificial Gaussian blur created by software.

 The software takes care of the image correction.
-As simple, SmartDeblur also has options so that you can correct the misfocus manually.
+So simple, SmartDeblur also has options so that you can correct the misfocus manually.

 It's scary to think that this software can retrieve our data purposely blurry.